harshsahu32672/Alvora-Keyfobs/README.md

 ## 🔑 Alvora Keyfob PCB Design

-The **Alvora Keyfob PCB** is a compact embedded hardware design focused on building a reliable and efficient keyfob system.
+The **Alvora Keyfob PCB** is a compact embedded hardware design developed for a client, focused on building a reliable and efficient keyfob system.
 This project highlights my hands-on experience in **PCB design, schematic development, and embedded hardware integration**.

 ---

 ### 🧠 Overview
 - Designed a compact keyfob PCB powered by a **CR2032 battery**
+- Integrated **BLE/RF communication module** for wireless connectivity
-- Integrated **NFC coil interface** for contactless functionality
+- Included **NFC coil interface** for contactless functionality
-- Included **buzzer feedback system** using MOSFET control
+- Implemented **buzzer feedback system** using MOSFET control
 - Provided **ARM SWD interface** for programming and debugging
 - Ensured clean routing and manufacturable design